agiresearch/InstructGLM/README.md

 ## Introduction

-We introduce our proposed **Instruct**ion-finetuned **G**raph **L**anguage **M**odel, i.e. **InstructGLM**, a framework utilizing natural language to describe both graph structure and node features to a generative large language model and further addresses graph-related problems by instruction-tuning, which provides a powerful natural language processing interface for graph machine learning problems.
+We introduce our proposed **Instruct**ion-finetuned **G**raph **L**anguage **M**odel, i.e. **InstructGLM**, a framework utilizing natural language to describe both graph structure and node features to a generative large language model and further addresses graph-related problems by instruction-tuning, which provides a powerful natural language processing interface for graph machine learning.

 ## Usage